MylesJClayton/floret-cropper/README.md

 - Voxel size of plantmatter and bounding box dimensions are recorded in a .csv
 - Cropped image of wheat grain is placed in the output folder
 - If --troubleshoot -t is specified, images of (potentially error prone) intermediate steps (*) are saved
+- If --normalize -n is specified, cropped images will also be normalized to have zero mean and unit variance across all inputs
+	(recommended for preprocessing images for machine learning algorithms)